Weak Modular Zilber-Pink with Derivatives: Ax--Schanuel for the -function

 \end{theorem}

-\begin{lemma} The Ax-Schanuel theorem for the $j$-function holds in all Lie differential fields. \end{lemma} \begin{proof} Let $(K;+,\cdot, D_1,\ldots,D_m)$ be a Lie differential field and let $z_i, j_i, j_i', j_i'', j_i'''$ be as in Theorem \ref{j-chapter-Ax-for-j}.
-If we replace $D_1,\ldots,D_m$ by a linearly independent subset then it will not affect the Jacobian of any tuple.
+\begin{lemma} The Ax--Schanuel theorem for the $j$-function holds in all Lie differential fields. \end{lemma} \begin{proof} Let $(K;+,\cdot, D_1,\ldots,D_m)$ be a Lie differential field and let $z_i, j_i, j_i', j_i'', j_i'''$ be as in Theorem \ref{j-chapter-Ax-for-j}.
+If we replace $D_1,\ldots,D_m$ by a basis of $\Span_K\{ D_1, \ldots, D_m \}$ then it will not affect the Jacobian of any tuple.
 Hence we may assume that $D_1,\ldots,D_m$ are linearly independent over $K$.
 By Lemma \ref{Lie-Lemma} there are $K$-linearly independent and commuting derivations But then it is clear that and